Lucy (hominid): Background controversy

 Ever since the development of evolutionary theory in the early 19th century, biologists recognized that humans must be distantly related to all other species.
-Without transitional fossils, scientists presumed that humans' closest relatives were the great apes.
-They also assumed the first traits to evolve after speciation related to intelligence: big brains, tool use, and complex language.
+Without transitional fossils, scientists of that time presumed that humans' closest relatives were the great apes.
+They speculated that the first traits to evolve after speciation would be related to increasing intelligence: big brains, tool use, complex language.
+Bipedality was not envisioned among the likely early traits.

-In the 1920s, Raymond Dart discovered the Taung child.
-That skeleton seemed bipedal (unlike chimps), but lacked skull space for a powerful brain.
-Without further data to contextualize Dart's find, anthropologists could not prove whether bipedality, intelligence, or some other trait had first distinguished proto-humans from their great ape relatives.
+In 1924, Raymond Dart discovered the Taung child; which skeleton seemed bipedal (i.e., not like chimps), but lacked skull space for a powerful brain.
+But without further data to contextualize Dart's find, anthropologists could not agree on whether bipedality, intelligence, or some other trait first distinguished proto-humans from their great ape relatives.

 Organizing the expedition

-French geologist and paleoanthropologist Maurice Taieb discovered the Hadar Formation for paleoanthropology in 1970 in the Afar Triangle of Ethiopia, then in Hararghe province; he recognized its potential as a likely repository of the fossils and artifacts of human origins.
+French geologist and paleoanthropologist Maurice Taieb discovered the Hadar Formation for paleoanthropology in 1970 in the Afar Triangle of Ethiopia; he recognized its potential as a likely repository of the fossils and artifacts of human origins.
 Taieb formed the International Afar Research Expedition (IARE) and invited three prominent international scientists to conduct research expeditions into the region.
-Under his directorship, these were: Donald Johanson (co-director), an American paleoanthropologist and curator at the Cleveland Museum of Natural History, who later founded the Institute of Human Origins, now part of Arizona State University; Yves Coppens (1934–2022, co-director), a French paleoanthropologist appointed in 1983 a professor at the Collège de France, which is considered to be France's most prestigious research establishment, and Mary Leakey, the noted British paleoanthropologist.
-An expedition was soon mounted with seven French and four American participants; in the autumn of 1973 the team began surveying sites around Hadar for signs related to the origin of humans.
+Under his directorship, these were: Donald Johanson (co-director)—an American paleoanthropologist and curator at the Cleveland Museum of Natural History, who later founded the Institute of Human Origins, now of Arizona State University; Yves Coppens (1934–2022, co-director)—a French paleoanthropologist and professor at the Collège de France, considered France's most prestigious research establishment; and Mary Leakey, the noted British paleoanthropologist.

+An expedition was soon mounted with an additional seven French and four American participants.
+In the autumn of 1973 the team began surveying sites around Hadar for signs related to the origin of humans.